Diesel Only Records: History

 In 1996, Peter Blackstock wrote in No Depression that through his work with Diesel Only, "Jeremy Tepper has established himself as a unique and indispensable cog in the alt-country underground."
 In 1997, Tepper married fellow musician Laura Cantrell.
-The label first diverged from its pattern of releasing compilations of trucker music in 2000, when it released Cantrell's debut album, Not the Tremblin' Kind.
+The label first diverged from its pattern of releasing trucking songs and related thematic compilations in 2000, with the release of Cantrell's debut album, Not the Tremblin' Kind.
 Cantrell and Tepper later became the co-owners and co-operators of Diesel Only.
 Cantrell has released all but one of her albums on Diesel Only (as of 2011).

 Artists

-Artists who have released albums on Diesel Only include, but are not limited to:
+Artists who have released albums on Diesel Only include: